Skip to content

 command: "npm run build"

 1. The install command will install the latest Flox version.
-You can change the channel and version option which allows you to select excatly which version of Flox to install.
+You can change the channel and version options which allow you to select exactly which version of Flox to install.
+The channel option will install the latest version from the specified channel, and the version option will install a specific version.

 2. The activate command runs a command in the context of a Flox environment.